advancedresearch/the_century_of_satire/the-jesus-character-as-a-satirical-confession-of-pedophilia.md

 1. The tragic anti-hero as savior figure - from the danger of mental castration
 2. Jesus as a magic healer - yet being an child abuser - reflecting the complex role of priests in mystery cults
-3. Writing about love as both something both beautiful and dangerous
+3. Writing about love as something both beautiful and dangerous
 4. Jesus' jealousy of the poor - the abuser's mental world
 5. Crucifixion as symbolizing self-hate and redemption
 6. Resurrection as symbolizing the magnificent nature of human beings despite all flaws